 Apples are free from fat , sodium and cholesterol and are also a good source of Fiber and vitamin C , one of the few vitamins that the human body cannot produce itself.

-If you want to enjoy the aroma of freshly baked apple pie, sparkling cider & co. without any guilt, we recommend our delicious smelling Scented candles from Country Candle :
+If you want to enjoy the aroma of freshly baked apple pie, sparkling cider & Co. without any guilt, we recommend our delicious smelling Scented candles from Country Candle :

 - Warm Apple Pie scented candle by Country Candle